-LED blinkies light up your trading pin!
+LED blinkies to light up your trading pin!

 Blinking lights, commonly called “blinkies,” have been a popular addition to baseball trading pins for years.
 They can make a mascot’s eyes look more menacing while calling attention to the pin itself.

 To create the blinking effect, a small light bulb (called a light-emitting diode or LED), is placed on the pin and connected to a hidden battery box on the back.
 When turned on, the LED achieves full brightness in microseconds and begins to blink red or green.
 Sometimes adjustments may need to be made in the design to allow for enough space to hold a blinkie.

 For example, one baseball team wanted two blinkies to accent their mascot’s eyes, a large lizard.
 To get both of them on the design, space between the lizard’s eyes needed to be widened.
 However, later on, the team decided to go with just one blinkie, so the artist at The Monterey Company redrew the lizard’s head to show a side view.